 Ultimately, peer-to-peer chat is less of a priority than other methods of communication for deskless workers.
 These employees might be relying solely on face-to-face communication from their direct manager.
 They might only receive direct mail and bulletin board announcements about important topics like employee benefits.

 Without a good reason or strategy for enabling P2P messaging for the frontline, it is more likely to cause challenges.
-Start with a strong strategy for top-down, bottom-up, and middle-out communication that isn’t hidden within a direct messaging system, which might actually worsen overall communication transparency.
+You should prioritize your top-down, bottom-up, and middle-out communications instead.

 Bring communication out in the open.
 Target messages to the right groups.
 Cut down on the noise.

 Learn About Better Frontline Employee Comms Strategies Than P2P

 If you’re interested in learning more about theEMPLOYEEapp as an internal communications solution for your deskless workforce, schedule a demo today.

 Comments are closed.